zhanglongqi/linux-tips/git/basic-usage.md

  1 file changed, 5 insertions(+), 0 deletions(-)
 ```

-Notice how you don’t have to run git add on the CONTRIBUTING.md file in this case before you commit.
-That’s because the -a flag includes all changed files.
+Notice how you don’t have to run git add on the readme.md file in this case before you commit.
+That’s because the `-a` flag includes all changed files.
 This is convenient, but be careful; sometimes this flag will cause you to include unwanted changes.

 ## Viewing the Commit History